justinmahar/react-kindling/README.md

 Next, replace the following text across the entire project, case-sensitive, in this order:

-1. `react-library-starter` with your GitHub project name
+1. `react-kindling` with your GitHub project name
-1. `React Library Starter` with your project title
+1. `React Kindling` with your project title
 1. `https://devboldly.com` with your website or a link to your GitHub
 1. `devboldly@gmail.com` with your email
 1. `DevBoldly` with your author name